If you grow your food, you know there’s nothing better than walking out your front door and plucking a juicy tomato right off the vine.

 But growing food requires an element of patience and a little bit of research.

 Otherwise, you could end up overwhelmed, and your lovely garden could fail.
 (Say goodbye to dreams of fresh BLTs at the end of summer!).

-So, to get you started, I’ve put together this grow-your-own-food getting started guide.
+So, I’ve put together this grow-your-own-food getting started guide to get you started.

-But before we dig in, let’s talk a bit about the benefits of growing your food!
+But before we dig in, let’s talk about the benefits of growing your food!

-While it might seem like a lot of work to grow your own food, there’s a lot of reasons to jump in and do it!
+While it might seem like a lot of work to grow your own food, there are a lot of reasons to jump in and do it!

 One of the main reasons people decide to grow their own food is to save money.